Digital-Data-Co/forge-docs/src/administration-guide/installation/snap.md

 sudo snap start semaphore
 ```

-You can check the status of the Semaphore service using the following command:
+You can check the status of the Forge service using the following command:

 ```bash
 sudo snap services semaphore